 The Reference Point between Authentication Server and Application Server.
 It is used by the Application Server to fetch key material from the Authentication Server.
 It is also used to fetch application-specific user security settings from the Authentication Server if requested.
-The recommended protocol to be used over RPAA is RADIUS [b-RFC 2865] with the addition on TLS [b-RFC6614].
+The recommended protocol to be used over RPAA is DIAMETER [b-RFC 6733] and [b-RFC 7155].